buterajustin/cocaltd/wp-content/plugins/final-tiles-grid-gallery-lite/readme.txt

 = Why does some image look blurry ? =

-Under some circumstances the images have to be enlared a bit to avoid gaps.
+Under some circumstances the images have to be enlarged a bit to avoid gaps.
 To avoid a blurry effect you can decrease the "Image size factor" setting.

 = I want to use another lightbox instead of the provided one =

 The PRO license bundles 7 different lightboxes.
 However you can use any other lightbox you want also with the Lite license.
 If you have installed a lightbox plugin then you just need to select "Direct link to image" in the "Lightbox" settings.

+= Can I import galleries from other plugins? =

+Currently galleries made with Envira, FooGallery, Instagram, NextGen, JetPack, Modula, etc cannot be imported.

 = How can I get support? =